 Spain's ruling Socialists defeated in Catalonia

-Voters hammered Spain's ruling Socialists over a biting economic crisis Sunday, turfing them from power in Catalonia in a bad omen for national elections scheduled for 2012.
+Voters hammered Spain's ruling Socialists over a biting economic crisis Sunday, turfing them from power in Catalonia in a bad omen for 2012 national elections, an exit poll showed.

-With 99.9 percent of ballots tallied, Catalans gave 62 seats to a moderate nationalist party, the Convergence and Union, six short of an outright majority in the 135-seat parliament, and just 28 to the Catalan Socialist Party, said an exit poll by TV3 station.
+Catalans gave an overwhelming 63-66 seats to a moderate nationalist party, the Convergence and Union, and just 24-27 for the Catalan Socialist Party, said an exit poll by TV3 station.

-It is the worst result in the 32-year history of the Catalan Socialist Party, which has ruled the wealthy northeastern region since 2003.
+It was the worst result in the 32-year history of the Catalan Socialist Party, which has been in power since 2003.

-Spain's economy was hard hit by the bursting of a massive property bubble and the global economic crisis in 2008 and 2009.
-It is now suffering an unemployment rate of almost 20 percent and recorded zero economic growth in the third quarter.
+Spain's economy was hard hit by the bursting of a massive property bubble and the global economic crisis in 2008 and 2009, and is now suffering an unemployment rate of almost 20 percent and recorded zero economic growth in the third quarter.

 In response to the crisis, the central government has introduced tough but unpopular austerity measures and labour reforms.

-But data published in March by Spanish think tank Funcas showed that in 2009 Madrid had for the first time accounted for the biggest share of Spanish economic output, 18.71 percent, just ahead of Catalonia's 18.68 percent.
+But data published in March by Spanish think tank Funcas showed that in 2009 Madrid had for the first time accounted for the biggest share of the country's economic output, 18.71 percent, just ahead of Catalonia's 18.68 percent.

 Being overtaken by Madrid hurt regional pride in Catalonia, where a sizeable minority would like to see the region, which has its own language and distinct culture, break away from Spain.